Seagull-Project-PHP-Framework/seagullframework-website/docs/Standards/OpenSourcePhilosophy.md

 ## Monopolist
-The point of view that favors proprietary software development due to the implicit financial advantages.
+The point of view that favours proprietary software development due to the implicit financial advantages.
 Dubbed 'monopolost' since the code is controlled and edited by only one source.

 ## Non-Monopolist
-The point of view that favors open source software development due to advantages in information collaboration and the bazaar style of development.
+The point of view that favours open source software development due to advantages in information collaboration and the bazaar style of development.

 ## Noosphere